zecollokaris/Goals-Tracker-Angular/README.md

-# Goals
+# GOALS

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This project was generated with [Angular CLI(https://github.com/angular/angular-cli) version 6.2.1.

+# DESCRIPTION

+This is a simple application that allows you to add goals for you to keep on constantly seeing them.

 ## Development server